Cohomologist/cohomologist.github.io/_posts/2023-04-17-data-structure-algebra.md

 #### Formal schemes

 An overview of formal schemes is covered by [Strickland (2000)](https://arxiv.org/abs/math/0011121).
+Remember that we didn't want to stick to any particular ring when working with data structure polynomials.

 ## Derivatives of data structures
 Of course, we have addition and multiplication, but we also take derivatives of data structures as well!
 This concept was introduced in the paper